 “My God, Blessed Trinity!
 Draw from my poor being what most contributes to your glory, and do with me what you wish both now and in eternity.” ~ Saint Elizabeth of the Trinity

-Saint Elizabeth of the Trinity, a woman I’d venture to say many of you have perhaps never heard of ~ a woman that I had never heard of until stumbling upon the quote that kicks off today’s Reflection ~ was born Elizabeth Catez in Avor, France in 1880.
-At the age of seven, she told a friend of the family that she would be a religious, wanting to “give her life so as to return a little of His great love” as she put it, the love of Jesus was of course that of which she spoke.
+Saint Elizabeth of the Trinity, the woman whose quote kicks off today’s Reflection, was born Elizabeth Catez in Avor, France in 1880.
+At the age of seven, she told a friend of the family that she would be a religious, wanting to “give her life so as to return a little of His great love” as she put it.
+It was the love of Jesus of course that she was referring to.

 On her 21st birthday, Elizabeth entered the Carmel in Dijon, France in what would be the pursuit of her life’s dream, to become a Discalced Carmelite Nun.
 Her spiritual journey however would suddenly take an unexpected turn.
 Stricken shortly thereafter with a stomach ailment thought to have been Addison’s Disease, her pain was unceasing and intense, both from a spiritual and physical standpoint.
 But an interesting thing happened along the way.
 People close to her said that these sufferings she endured caused her love for Jesus to increase, as would her desire to offer up these sufferings to Jesus as an act of love and devotion.